 Treating tooth decay and cavities

 Depending on the severity, your dentist may do any of the following:

 - Apply a fluoride paste and varnish – this will only be effective as a preventative measure or if the cavity is still very small.

 - Replace the decayed material with a filling, crown or cap, depending on the extent of the cavity.

 - Perform a root canal treatment if the nerve of the tooth is damaged.
 This involves removing the bacteria from the root, sealing it and filling the tooth and, if appropriate, applying a crown.

 How to prevent tooth decay and cavities

-The simplest and most effective way of preventing tooth decay is preventing plaque build-up.
-Because plaque is forming constantly it’s essential to keep cleaning it away every day.
+An effective way to avoid tooth decay is preventing plaque build-up.
+Because plaque is forming constantly, it’s essential to remove by brushing daily.
 That’s why it’s so important to keep up a rigorous oral health routine: